lbl-srg/obc/specification/source/codeGeneration.rst

 be replaced.

-Moreover, certain transformations that do not change the response of the block are permissible: For example, consider the PID controller in CDL.
-The implementation has a parameter called ``Ti`` for the time constant of the integrator block.
+Moreover, certain transformations that do not change the response of the block are permissible: For example, consider the `PID controller in the CDL library <http://simulationresearch.lbl.gov/modelica/releases/v5.0.1/help/Buildings_Controls_OBC_CDL_Continuous.html#Buildings.Controls.OBC.CDL.Continuous.LimPID>`_.
+The implementation has a parameter for the time constant of the integrator block.
-If a control vendor requires the specification of an integrator gain rather than the time constant, then such a parameter transformation can be done during the translation.
+If a control vendor requires the specification of an integrator gain rather than the integrator time constant, then such a parameter transformation can be done during the translation, as both implementations yield an identical response.

 .. _sec_cha_sub_cha: